RouninMedia/Da3SH/README.md

 And - despite superficial first appearances - it turns out that *everything-as-JSON* is quite different from *everything-in-JS*.

 ## Component-based Architecture is good.
-But it doesn't *need* Frameworks.
+But it's even better when it's no longer tied to a single scripting language.
 Component-based web architecture - which evolved in the 2010s thanks to the rise of the Front-End Reactive Frameworks - has carved out a well-deserved place amongst established web-architecture patterns.

 But.
 As a core feature of the Javascript-first frameworks, 2010s-style component-based web architecture has tended to incorporate excessive, unnecessary baggage.